MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector.md

 ## Data mapping

 The Qdrant connector provides a default mapper when mapping data from the data model to storage.
-Qdrant requires properties to be divided into an id, payload and vector(s) groupings.
+Qdrant requires properties to be mapped into id, payload and vector(s) groupings.
-The default mapper uses the model annotations of record definition to determine the type of each property on the data model and do this distribution.
+The default mapper uses the model annotations or record definition to determine the type of each property and to do this mapping.

 - The data model property annotated as a key will be mapped to the Qdrant point id.
 - The data model properties annotated as data will be mapped to the Qdrant point payload object.